-2. During the period under review, the ceasefire in the Israel-Syria sector was maintained without serious incident and the area of operation of UNDOF remained calm.
+- 2. During the period under review, the ceasefire in the Israeli-Syrian sector was maintained without serious incident, and the Force's area of operation remained calm.
 The Force supervised the area of separation by means of fixed positions and patrols to ensure that no military forces were in it.
-The Force also carried out fortnightly inspections of armament and force levels in the areas of limitation.
+It also carried out fortnightly inspections of armament and force Levels in the areas of limitation.
 Liaison officers from the party concerned accompanied the inspection teams.
-As in the past, both sides denied inspection teams access to some of their positions and imposed some restrictions on the Force's freedom of movement.
+As in the past, both sides denied inspection teams access to some of their positions and imposed restrictions on the Force's freedom of movement.
+Renewed efforts are under way to have those restrictions eased. - 3.
 The Force assisted the International Committee of the Red Cross with facilities for mail and the passage of persons through the area of separation.
-Within the means available, medical treatment was provided to the local population upon request.

-3. At the end of May, a Slovakian platoon was deployed as an integral part of the Austrian battalion, replacing an Austrian platoon.
-As at October 1998, UNDOF comprised 1,046 troops from Austria, Canada, Japan, Poland and Slovakia (429, 185, 45, 352 and 35 troops, respectively).
-The Force was assisted in the performance of its tasks by 80 military observers of the United Nations Truce Supervision Organization (UNTSO).
-Major-General David Stapleton returned to his national service on 1 September 1998, handing over to Colonel Peter Bouda, Chief of Staff.
-Major-General Cameron Ross assumed command on 1 October.
+Within the means available, medical treatment was provided to the local population upon request. - 4.
+Minefields in the area of operation, especially in the area of separation, continue to be a concern.
+On 12 September 1999, UNDOF evacuated a Syrian shepherd, who had been injured after stepping on a mine. - 5.
+As at November 1999, UNDOF comprised 1,053 troops from Austria (368), Canada (189), Japan (45), Poland (358) and Slovakia (93).
+The Force was assisted by 78 military observers of the United Nations Truce Supervision Organization (UNTSO).
+Major General Cameron Ross continued as Force Commander.
 A map showing the Force's deployment is attached.